bitcoin/bitcoin/doc/developer-notes.md

 You can then use the `-debug=lock` configuration option at bitcoind startup or `bitcoin-cli logging '["lock"]'` at runtime to turn on lock contention logging.
 It can be toggled off again with `bitcoin-cli logging [] '["lock"]'`.

+### DEBUG_MEMPOOL

+The `--enable-debug` configure option adds `-DDEBUG_MEMPOOL` to the compiler flags.
+You may also enable it manually for a non-debug build by running configure with `-DDEBUG_MEMPOOL` added to your CPPFLAGS, i.e.
+`CPPFLAGS="-DDEBUG_MEMPOOL"`, then build and run bitcoind.

+When set, the `DEBUG_MEMPOOL` flag will automatically enable mempool consistency checks after every <n> operations, the same as using debug runtime option `-checkmempool=<n>` where `n=1000`.

+To opt out of mempool consistency checks when running a debug build, or to re-configure the number of operations it runs after, use the `-checkmempool=<n>` runtime option for `bitcoind`.

 ### Assertions and Checks